cyntheticfox/terranix-linode-poc/README.md

 ## Important Notes

 - This configuration is designed to run Terraform _locally_, not with Terraform Cloud, so _you_ are responsible for managing the `.tfstate` files.
 There is an explicit Git ignore for such.
+- When using a custom image, _Linode will overwrite your shadow file_.
+As such, the `root_pass` variable defined in the `config.nix` file will override any password you provide in the image configuration.
+For this reason, I just go ahead and define it as `null` in `config/image-base.nix`.
+- Take care not to commit plaintext passwords and API tokens to public repositories.
+The `root_pass` one is in plaintext in this repository for example purposes.

+## Development/TODOs

+- Add pre-commit stuff
-- Terraform Cloud example pending
+- Terraform Cloud example
-- Example with configuration through [tweag/terraform-nixos](https://github.com/tweag/terraform-nixos) pending
+- Example with configuration through [tweag/terraform-nixos](https://github.com/tweag/terraform-nixos)
+  - Will require using advanced module configuration for alternative disk structures
+- Add more checks?
+(Maybe linters?
+Not sure)